Building expertise: our catamaran construction principles

 At Outremer every specification has to be precise and consistent with what the naval architect has drawn.
-He or she works in close collaboration with the designers and engineers to reach a harmonious end result.
+During catamaran construction, he or she works in close collaboration with the designers and engineers to reach a harmonious end result.

-Safety, reliability, performance, comfort and pleasure are the keywords throughout the design of an Outremer.
+Safety, reliability, performance, comfort, and pleasure are the key words throughout the design of an Outremer blue water catamaran.